Node Management¶

 Moving a Metadata Node¶

 Take the following steps to move a metadata target to a different machine.
 Please, read the whole procedure before taking any action.
 This description focuses on the transfer of the storage device from one server to another, but it is possible to use a backup.
-If you are going to move the metadata target by means of a backup, please read the backup metadata instructions (see Metadata Daemon Backup).
+If you are going to move the metadata target by means of a backup, please read the backup metadata instructions (see Management Daemon Backup).
 We suggest downtime to move a metadata target to a new server!

 Stop the metadata service on the current machine and unmount the metadata target device.
 If the service is configured to run in multi-mode, be careful to stop the right instance.

-# service beegfs-meta stop # umount /data/ssd
+# systemctl stop beegfs-meta # umount /data/ssd

 If you don’t need the metadata service running on the current machine, please uninstall it.